EddyLuten/bhreia.com/docs/geography/settlements/korbans-landing.md

 The road entering the city from the west and terminating at its center is named **Korban's Way**.
 The closest town west along this route is [[cauldins-point]], several days away.

+???
+Danger "DM: Western Approach"
+    You crest one final hill and, for a moment, stop at its apex to take in the sprawling city a few miles ahead.
+Situated on Korbantir's eastern coast is Korban's Landing, the country's second-largest port city and economic powerhouse.
+Judging by the massive harbor complex running the entire city's length, you don't doubt this fact for a moment.
+Fishing vessels, haulers, and ocean transports of all origins and sizes swarm the city's bay like water bugs while an endless trail of cargo wagons circulates its roads.

+    The city's original center, now a neighborhood named *The Old City*, hugs the main port where dozens of massive ocean-faring vessels lay moored.
+Even from this distance, you can see the harbor bustling with innumerable longshoremen and sailors hauling cargo.
+This is where the Eastern half of Korbantir handles its imports and exports with the rest of the world.
+The shops and stores of The Old City, encircled by the ruins of the limestone city wall, are where you get the best deals in the country.

+    South of The Old City is the neighborhood known as *The Haunches*, home to dry docks, shipyards, factories, warehouses, landfills, and most of their workforce.
+While The Old City is its literal center, The Haunches contains the city's heart and soul -- for better or worse.

+    You continue down the hill and approach the western part of the city, a neighborhood named *Ashwood Heights.* This is the city's most affluent neighborhood, where most villas are protected by private security and spike-topped walls, keeping the riff-raff out.
+It's named after the ashwood forest surrounding it, forming a natural barrier against the odors of the fishing industry.
+Ashwood Heights houses the homes and second homes of many a royal, religious leader, and other important figures.

+    Welcome to Korban's Landing.

 The road that bisects the city and runs from north to south is named the **Marisian Trail**.

 ### Points of Interest